Law Forum

 Criminal Practice

-The Court of Appeal, when considering whether a sentence had been too lenient, could only act on the same basis as decided by the judge at first instance.
+The Court of Appeal, when considering whether a sentence had been too lenient, could only act on the same basis as had been used by the judge at first instance.
 It was improper to ask the court to second guess the first instance findings.

 23 Apr 1999